Saint Ignatius believed that God could speak to us just as clearly in our imagination as through our thoughts and our memories.

 In his Spiritual Exercises he writes of contemplation as a very active way of engaging your feelings, emotions, and senses to place yourself in the scene described.

-Through the contemplation, the Holy Spirit makes present the mystery of Christ found in the particular passage, and helps you to explore things in a way you might not find possible through our normal podcasts.
+Through the prayer , the Holy Spirit makes present the mystery of Christ found in the particular passage, and helps you to explore things in a way you might not find possible through our normal podcasts.

 While these reflections are much longer than our normal podcasts, you shouldn’t feel constrained by the time of the track.
 Go at your own pace; God is in no rush.

-Let the events of Jesus’ life described in these reflections be present to you right now.
+Let the events of Jesus’ life described in these reflections below be present to you right now.

 Visualize the event as if you were making a movie.
 Pay attention to the details: sights, sounds, tastes, smells, and feelings of the event.